-This Soap Box Derby car is called “Tinker Toy,” and was the winning Soap Box Derby car in 1959.
-It went on to compete in the All American Soap Box Derby in Akron, Ohio.
-The car was built by the Minneapolis Jaycees, which is a youth engagement and leadership organization founded in 1934 and still active today.
+The 1959 Minneapolis Soap Box Derby Champion, Jerry Houk, built this car called “Tinker Toy.”
+It went on to compete in the All American Soap Box Derby in Akron, Ohio, where it was sponsored by the Minneapolis Jaycees.

 The Minneapolis Jaycees are a group of young people, ages 16-40, committed to becoming stronger leaders by making positive change in their community through social action, personal growth, networking, and fellowship.